All Episodes

 The reason the immigration bill failed is that none of us believe what they're telling us about it.

-Because it hasn't worked with the current legislation that we've got because it's not being enforced.
+We know it's not going to work because it hasn't worked with the current legislation that we've got because it's not being enforced.

 And so they're insulting our intelligence.

-And this is something that you know the elites and the political class have constantly done.
+And this is something that, you know, the elites and the political class have constantly done.

-They've talked down and they've they've been a bit arrogant, and they they conclude that the people just don't have enough experience, education, and knowledge to understand the intricacies of uh of their jobs, but we just don't believe what they're being what we're being told about this.
+They've talked down and they've been a bit arrogant and they conclude that the people just don't have enough experience, education, or knowledge to understand the intricacies of their jobs.

 We don't believe what the president's saying about it.

-We don't we know it's amnesty.
+We know it's amnesty.

 They say it's not.